Merzling

 Merzling is a white grape variety used for wine.
 It was bred in 1960 by Johannes Zimmermann at the viticultural institute in Freiburg, Germany by crossing Seyve-Villard 5276 with the cross Riesling × Pinot gris.

 The variety was initially known under its breeding code FR 993-60, and was later named after Merzhausen, a location on the southern edge of Freiburg where some of the vineyards of the institute are located.
 It received varietal protection in 1993.

 Properties

-Merzling ripens early, give high yields and shows good resistance against fungal diseases and spring frosts.
+Merzling ripens early, gives high yields and shows good resistance against fungal diseases and spring frosts.
 Its wines are similar to those of Müller-Thurgau.

 Offspring

 Due to its resistance against fungal diseases, Merzling and Merzling offspring has been used as a crossing partner for many other new crossings, including Baron, Bronner, Cabernet Cantor, Cabernet Carol, Cabernet Cortis, Helios, Monarch, Prior and Solaris.

 Synonyms

 The only synonyms of Merzling are FR 993-60 or Freiburg 993-60.